 What is the developmental social-pragmatic model?

-The developmental social-pragmatic model is an approach to intervention that uses everyday interactions between caregivers and children to promote communication.
+The developmental social-pragmatic model is an approach to therapy that uses everyday interactions between caregivers and autistic children to promote communication.
 Parents and caregivers follow their children’s leads or interests and respond to children’s communication attempts.

-The developmental social-pragmatic model isn’t an autism therapy in itself.
+The developmental social-pragmatic model isn’t a therapy for autistic children in itself.

 Who is the developmental social-pragmatic model for?